AlmaLinux/promo/README.md

 # promo

-A home for tasks that are part of the promo SIGs projects
+This repo is only a home for tasks that are part of the promo SIGs projects.